dsentker/DoctrineWatcher/README.md

 <sub>(If you do not want to use composer, download this package and add it to your PSR-4 autoloader.)</sub>
 <hr />

-To enable tracking of changes, you must pass the `\DSentker\Watcher\EventListener\FlushListener` to the EventManager when creating the EntityManager:
+To enable tracking of changes, you must pass the `\Watcher\EventListener\FlushListener` to the EventManager when creating the EntityManager:
 ```php
 $eventManager = new EventManager();
 $eventManager->addEventListener(array(Events::onFlush), new FlushListener($handler));